jarlen/VolleyOkHttpGzip/README.md

 2.  add MapRequest

 3. OkHttpClient as the transport layer for Volley

+4. Add gzip response for volley  response